Skip to Content

 Outside Salespersons

-Classification 8742, Salespersons outside, applies to employees who spend 100% of their work time in the field, calling on customers, and performing activities to promote their employer's business.
+Classification 8742, Salespersons – outside, applies to employees who spend 100 percent of their work time in the field, calling customers and performing activities to promote their employer's business.
 It also applies to employees who act as outside salespersons on a part-time basis provided they perform strictly clerical work when working at their employer's location.
-For this reason, Classification 8742 is usually not applicable to regional or zone managers, supervisors, and similar employees who may work in a non-clerical area while at one of their employer's facilities.
+For this reason, Classification 8742 is usually not applicable to regional or zone managers, supervisors and similar employees who may work in a non-clerical area while at one of their employer's facilities.

 Watch the Standard Exception Classifications Webinar